shaygini/GiniCruise/first_day.md

 - Mail - google gmail
 - Gira - for manage tasks ( per project )
 - Github - for manage code, create new gini user for your use
-- Zeppling - for getting UI resources ( pre project )
+- Zeppling / Figma - for getting UI resources ( per project )

 <!-- ------------------------ -->
 ## When you get task

 ### Check What are the demands
-- Find the man that will give you messions
+- Find the man that will give you missions
 - If you don't know what to do ask, if no one give you answer ask again, and than ask yourself and find instresting things to do
-- continue with this toturial series
+- Continue with this toturial series

 <!-- ------------------------ -->
 ## Return to main